jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 An alternative to using the Dashboard for ag-Grid users is the AdapTable Tool Panel.

-This is the area to the right of the Grid.
+This is the collapsible area to the right of the Grid.

 The AdapTable Tool Panel has many of the same features as the Dashboard (except for Custom Toolbars) and is ideal for when screen estate is at a premium.

 ### Menus

-AdapTable provides 2 menus each of which provides menu entries appropriate to the current column or cell:
+AdapTable provides 2 menus each of which contains menu entries appropriate to the current column or cell:

 - **Column Header Menu**: accessed by clicking on the image in the right corner of a column header

     > The options in the menu vary depending on the data type of column and the current state of that column.
 For example, only numeric columns have a Flashing Cell menu item, and if the column is already set to display flashing cells, the Turn Flashing Cell On option is replaced by Turn Flashing Cell Off.

-    Note: If you are using a trackpad you might not be able to access the ag-Grid context menu (which AdapTable uses when ag-Grid is the vendor grid); if that is the case then set allowContextMenuWithControlKey to true in gridOptions.

 - **Context Menu**: accessed by right-clicking in any cell inside the Grid.

     The context menu options will vary according to what other cells are selected.

+    > If you are using a trackpad you might not be able to access the ag-Grid context menu (which AdapTable uses when ag-Grid is the vendor grid); if that is the case then set allowContextMenuWithControlKey to true in gridOptions.

 Developers can add their own items to the Column and Context Menus through [User Interface Predefined Config](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_userinterfacestate_.userinterfacestate.html)